Can I register an LLC in a state different from where I live or do business?

 How can I get help filing my formation paperwork?

-If you have questions about where to start your new business, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have questions about where to start your new business, contact a Rocket Legal Pro for affordable, confidential legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.